 Members contribute 1% of their salary to the PSBS fund.
-During 2020-21, member contributions to the fund totalled \$27,964 (down from \$34,991 in 2019-20).
+During 2021-22, member contributions to the fund totalled \$19,679 (down from \$27,964 in 2020-21).

-Members who do not qualify for a benefit receive a refund of their contributions plus investment earnings from the fund.
-If a member qualifies for a benefit then their member accumulation account, comprising their contributions and investment earnings, is transferred from the fund to CHA, with the Territory then paying their benefit from CHA.
-Total PSBS benefits paid in 2020-21 and 2019-20 are outlined in Table 3.
+Members who do not qualify for a benefit when exiting the scheme, receive a refund of their contributions plus investment earnings on those contributions.
+If a member qualifies for a benefit on exit, then his or her member accumulation account, comprising contributions and investment earnings, is transferred from the fund to CHA, with the Territory then paying the benefit from CHA.
+Total PSBS benefits paid in 2021-22 and 2020-21 are outlined in Table 3.